animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode simplifies all of those steps by using the same `@EnableSecurity` annotation that was used in the server applications.
+Spring Data for GemFire simplifies all of those steps by using the same `@EnableSecurity` annotation that was used in the server applications.
 In other words, the same `@EnableSecurity` annotation handles security for both client and server applications.
 This feature